Glasgow football club threatened with being thrown out of their grounds over rapist David Goodwillie

-The leader of Glasgow City Council has threatened to kick a city football team out of their grounds if they sign rapist David Goodwillie.
+The leader of Glasgow City Council has threatened to kick a city football team out of their grounds if they sign disgraced David Goodwillie.

 Striker Goodwillie, 34, was ruled by a judge in a civil court in 2017 to have raped a woman while on a night out back in 2011.